Terms of Service

 Medicare rebates.
 Please note that if you do not attend your full session, we are obliged to change the item code on your invoice to reflect the length of the appointment.
 If you do not attend, you are unable to claim a rebate.
 If you attend 30 minutes, then your rebate will be for a 30 minute appointment, however we will charge your full fee, based on the appointment time.

-2.12 Accessibility & Inclusion Statement
+12 Accessibility Statement